micromata/awesome-javascript-learning/readme.md

 - [Promises Are So Passé](https://vimeo.com/181328943) - Talk that shows where async goes next, why it matters, and what you need to do to put it into practice today.
 - [Learning Functional Programming with JavaScript](https://www.youtube.com/watch?v=e-5obm1G_FY) - Talk containing the best explanation of map/reduce.
 - [Understand JavaScript's this Keyword in Depth](https://egghead.io/courses/understand-javascript-s-this-keyword-in-depth) - 18 minutes divided into 8 short videos to wrap you head around `this`.
-- [Why program in TypeScript](https://www.youtube.com/watch?v=1TW9SdHIiXI) - An overview of the main syntax constructs focusing on the benefits of using TypeScript as opposed to coding in JavaScript.

 ## Interactive learning